 When freewriting, advises Peter Elbow in Writing Without Teachers, "Never stop to look back, to cross something out, to wonder how to spell something, to wonder what word or thought to use, or to think about what you are doing."
-The only rule to follow in freewriting is simply not to stop writing.
+(See Observations, below.)

 - What Is Freewriting?